The Mafu Cage: Production

-After making a name for herself with her $70,000 debut, Legacy, Arthur worked with an investor to scrape together $1 million to independently finance The Mafu Cage.
+After making a name for herself with her $70,000 debut, Legacy, Karen Arthur worked with an investor to scrape together $1 million to independently finance The Mafu Cage.
 The film was shot over the course of five weeks (beginning in August 1977) on location in a mansion in Los Angeles' Los Feliz neighborhood beneath the Griffith Observatory.
 Arthur—who spent some time in a mental hospital as part of the research process—was able to shoot in the mansion rent-free, and she says she also managed to convince art galleries and museums to loan her artifacts for the film's sets.

 Release

-After premiering at Cannes' Directors' Fortnight, the film was distributed widely in Europe, but had a harder time in North America.
+After premiering at the 1978 Cannes Film Festival's Directors' Fortnight, the film was distributed widely in Europe, but had a harder time in North America.
 Arthur ended up selling the film to distributor Jerry Gross, who changed the name to Don't Ring the Doorbell, and then My Sister, My Love, trying to sell it as an exploitation film, a move that was unsuccessful, and, in tandem with other underperforming releases, ultimately bankrupted him.